nyyManni/msdfgl/README.md

 # MSDFGL - OpenGL implementation of the multi-channel distance-field algorithm.

 > **NOTE**: This is a work in progress and currently requires a hacked version of msdfgen, which can be found from my fork of it, it branch c-cleanup.
+Install the dynamic lib and headers with meson/ninja.

 The MSDF algorithm implemented in this library is created by Viktor Chlumský (https://github.com/Chlumsky/msdfgen).
 The full credit of the algorithm goes to him, although none of the original code can be found from this repository.